fireflycons/Invoke-SqlExecute/README.md

 *Work In Progress*

 A complete replacement for Invoke-Sqlcmd with bugs in the former addressed.
+The code has no external dependencies and should work with whatever SMO version it finds when running within the PowerShell SQL provider context.

 This implementation also includes support for nearly all the non-interactive 'colon directives' that are available in sqlcmd.exe such as `:CONNECT`, `:OUT` etc.

+## Supported Environments

+CI builds are run against the following SQL server versions.
+This is not to say that other versions won't work, however they aren't present in the AppVeyor CI system.

+* Microsoft SQL Server 2014 - 12.0.4100.1
+* Microsoft SQL Server 2016 (SP1-CU8) (KB4077064) - 13.0.4474.0
+* Microsoft SQL Server 2017 (RTM) - 14.0.1000.169

 ## Specific Bugs Addressed